matteobisi/docker/README.md

 # docker
 my docker files !

-Here you can find some of my docker file that you can use as sample to build your container
+Here you can find some of my docker files that you can use as sample to build your container

 ##Domino
 Here the tree list of the folder structure for domino image creation